Cart

 Bulgarian Split Squat: A Dual Benefit

-The Bulgarian Split Squat is a highly effective exercise for targeting quads and glutes.
+The Bulgarian split squat is a highly effective exercise for targeting quads and glutes.
 This variation of the traditional lunge takes things up a notch by elevating one foot on a bench or stepping behind you.
 As you lower yourself into this single-leg position, your front thigh will work hard to stabilize your body while engaging the quads and glutes.
 This exercise helps improve balance, coordination, and strength in these specific muscle groups.

 Barbell Squats: Quad Dominance